kant/OpenSourceCoronavirusProjects/README.md

 ************************************************************************************************************

 # OpenSource Business
-Close all non-essential businesses, have reduced staff for others close all dine-in restaraunts
+- Close all non-essential businesses, have reduced staff for others
+- Close all dine-in restaurants
-Have a senior hour at the beginning of the day for seniors 50+ store is disinfected in the morning, seniors are most vulnerable
+- Have a senior hour at the beginning of the day for seniors 50+ store is disinfected in the morning, seniors are most vulnerable
-Practice social distancing
+- Practice social distancing
-No gatherings of 25 or more people
+- No gatherings of 25 or more people

-# OpenSource Chemistry
+# Open Source Chemistry
 "Combine in a bowl:
-⅔-cup rubbing alcohol (99% isopropyl alcohol)
+- ⅔-cup rubbing alcohol (99% isopropyl alcohol)
-⅓-cup aloe vera gel.
+- ⅓-cup aloe vera gel.
-Stir.
+- Stir.
 Decant into a clean soap or pump bottle."
 Source: https://www.foxnews.com/health/coronavirus-panic-buying-diy-hand-sanitizer-avoid-mixing-ingredients

 ************************************************************************************************************

-# OpenSource Hardware
+# Open Source Hardware

 SAFE MATERIALS:
 Copper3D antibacterial PLA?